 The "This job may be scheduled in combination with..." setting allows you to specify that the same person may be scheduled in two different jobs at the same shift.
 This setting is easy to understand intuitively but the specific behavior is a little complex, which is why we have this special article explaining how it works!
 There are three variants of this setting that behave slightly differently.

 When the "schedule in combination with" setting is set to "Only when needed", VSP will only schedule the same person for two jobs if there are not any other volunteers available for the second role.

 When the "schedule in combination with" setting for Job A is set to "WHENEVER POSSIBLE" with Job B, a volunteer cannot be scheduled in an empty Job A position at a service unless:

 1) they can also be scheduled in Job B (if they are qualified for this job)

 2) there are more empty positions in Job A than in Job B

-The only exception to this rule is if the volunteer is 1) not qualified for Job B and 2) the total number of positions (empty + filled) required in Job B at the service is greater than the total number of positions in Job A. For example, if a volunteer is just qualified as a Concession Manager and not an Equipment Manager and there is only one Concession Manager position required total at the service but four Equipment Managers, then the volunteer can be scheduled in an empty Concession Manager position at that service (even if all the Equipment Manager positions have already been filled).
+The only exception to this rule is if the volunteer is 1) not qualified for Job B, and 2) the total number of positions (empty + filled) required in Job B at the service is greater than the total number of positions in Job A. For example, if a volunteer is only qualified as a Concession Manager and not an Equipment Manager and there is only one Concession Manager position required total at the service but four Equipment Managers, then the volunteer can be scheduled in an empty Concession Manager position at that service (even if all the Equipment Manager positions have already been filled).